OjasZ/5-Stock-Market-Prediction/README.md

 One of the most widely used statistical tests is the Dickey-Fuller test.
 It can be used to determine whether or not a series has a unit root, and thus whether or not the series is stationary.
 This test’s null and alternate hypotheses are:

-Null Hypothesis: The series has a unit root (value of a =1)
+Null Hypothesis : The series has a unit root (value of a =1)

-Alternate Hypothesis: The series has no unit root.
+Alternate Hypothesis : The series has no unit root.

 If the null hypothesis is not rejected, the series is said to be non-stationary.
 The series can be linear or difference stationary as a result of this.